 Take a look at our showreel of glorious Yorkshire Dales footage.
 For maximum impact select the highest quality and view in fullscreen.

 With a backgound in video rather than aviation, we approach aerial filming by visualising the final result, and then with the use of smart technology and skillful flying, we make it happen.

-The Inspire 2 is an incredible aircraft.
-It's speed, stability and manouverbality in the air are exceptional, and the advanced smart tracking features, not found on any other drone, enable amazing shots to be acheived, that would be very difficult with a lesser drone.
-A top speed of almost 60 mph and accelleration from 0-50 mph in 5 seconds, means that for motor sport aerial work, the Inspire 2 is the only serious choice.
+The Inspire 2 an incredible aircraft.
+It's speed, stability and manouverbality in the air are exceptional, and the advanced smart tracking features, enable amazing shots to be acheived, that would be very difficult with a lesser drone.
+A top speed of 56 mph and amazing acceleration means that for motor sport aerial work, the Inspire 2 is a great choice.

 The X5s has a micro 4/3rds sensor capable of capturing 5.2k video up to 30 frames per second, or 4k video up to 60 fps, in Cinema DNG or ProRes 422 HQ, and 30 fps in ProRes 4444XQ, as well as the more conventional h.264 100mb/s.
 The quality is superb and the high bitrates from Raw or ProRes files, allow the heavy colour grading required when shooting in log gamma.

 The controller for the Inspire 2 has an HDMI port that delivers 1080p high definition video, which means that this combination of equipment can be used to live stream broadcast quality video from the drone.
 Connect the HDMI output to and tranmitter device such as a Live U box, or even YouTube and you can broadcast to anywhere.
 We can also convert to an SDI signal for longer cable runs or higher spec devices.